ovh/docs/pages/cloud/dedicated/mail_sending_optimization/guide.en-gb.md

 Once this is done and if your IP appears to be blocked, you can then request to delist it via the [junkmail procedure](https://support.microsoft.com/en-us/getsupport?oaspworkflow=start_1.0.0.0&wfname=capsub&productkey=edfsmsbl3&locale=en-us&ccsid=635857671692853062){.external} (usually within 48H).

 In some cases, Microsoft may ask the date of the first billing of your IP/server.
-In this situation, you can send a copy of your bill and add your IP/server (ex : host nsXXX).
+In this situation, you can send a copy of your bill and add your IP/server (ex : host nsXXX) in your reply.

 For additional information, please open a [support request](https://support.microsoft.com/en-us/getsupport?oaspworkflow=start_1.0.0.0&wfname=capsub&productkey=edfsmsbl3&ccsid=6364926882037750656){.external} with Microsoft.